Gkicks/milestone-project-heritage-housing-issues/README.md

 **User Story**|**How This Has Been Met** :-----:|:-----:
-As a data analyst I was my app to be deployed so that my client can easily access this|The app has been deployed through Heroku
+As a data analyst I want my dashboard to be deployed so that my client can easily access this|The dashboard has been deployed through Heroku
-As I client I want to be able to access the deployed app so I can run the predictions for the houses I would like to know the predicted price/s of|The client is able to access the app using the Heroku link shown in this ReadMe
+As I client I want to be able to access the deployed dashboard so I can run the predictions for the houses I would like to know the predicted price/s of|The client is able to access the dashboard using the Heroku link shown in this ReadMe

 # Credits